laralove143/sparkle_convenience/README.md

 - Want something more low-level
 - Are willing to give up the pros of this crate for these

+## Example

+There's a ping-pong command example in the docs for `Bot`, showcasing most of this crate's functionality

-## Interaction Handling
+## Features

-Provides methods to handle interactions conveniently:
+These are only the most commonly used features of the crate, other features can be found in the documentation

+### Interactions

+#### Responding

 - Do all interaction handling without rewriting the ID and token using a handle
-- Create a followup response with a reply struct using the builder-pattern, which can be reused easily
+- Create a reply or followup response with a reply struct using the builder-pattern, which can be reused easily
 - Defer an interaction with one method
 - Create an autocomplete or modal response with minimal boilerplate

-## Error Handling

-Provides an enum to conveniently handle errors:

-- The error enum combines user and internal errors
+#### Extraction

+- Extract the user of an interaction whether it's in DMs or not
+- Extract the name of an interaction
+- Extract the command data in an interaction with a method based on the interaction kind

+### Errors

+#### User Errors

 - Easily check that the bot has the permissions required to run a command, and tell the user when it doesn't

+#### Internal Errors

-- Handle internal errors by printing them, writing them to a file and executing a webhook, all optionally
+- Handle internal errors by printing them, writing them to a file and executing a webhook, all configurable

-## Usage
+- All errors that should be ignored aren't emitted so that you don't flood your logs with errors
+- Convert an option to an error with just `err.ok()`

+### Initialization

+- Create a `Bot` struct with just a token, intents and event types
-The entrypoint of this library is the `Bot` struct, which combines common Twilight data and provides abstraction methods on it, the documentation for it also has a full-fledged example of a `/ping` command
+- The `Bot` struct combines common Twilight data and provides abstraction methods on it

+### HTTP

+- DM a user with minimal boilerplate

 ## Looking for Ideas